shuGH/vscode-jump-to-hint/README.md

         * `asdfghjkl;'`: Use center line key only.
         * `1234567890`: Use numeric key only.

+* `jumpToHint.common.targetTextEditorType`
+    * The target to display hints when you split the pane.
+    * Values:
+        * `ActiveTextEditor`: Current focused pane only.
+        * `VisibleTextEditors`: All visibled panes.
+You can also move a focus to another side pnae.
 * `jumpToHint.common.inputStyle`
     * Input style to select hint.
     * Values: